 - Prospective music students must register online for an audition.
-It is recommended that you schedule your audition for the Annual Music Audition Day or Audition Online.
+It is recommended that you schedule your audition for the Annual Music Audition Day.
 Weekday only options during each semester may be available with a minimum of a two-week advance inquiry by contacting the Welcome Center at (704) 637-4402 and submitting our Annual Music Audition Day form with future date option.
 (View Upcoming Audition Dates)

 - Prospective music students are welcome to audition for a music scholarship recommendation at the same time as auditioning for departmental acceptance.

 - The Music Department will offer auditions to non-applicants, but scholarships for music (in addition to other types of financial aid) are awarded only after you have attained admission to Catawba College and submitted your Free Application for Federal Student Aid (FAFSA) results.

 - Music scholarship values vary and may be renewed based on 2.5 overall GPA minimum, continuing music achievement and required participation.

 Students with Music Interest need to be in the Williams Music Building, Room 103 (Rehearsal Hall) to check in by 10:00am.

 - 10:00 General Overview Meeting: All students with music interest meet for a general overview of the music program concentrations and ensembles with music faculty.